Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 Sharing Your Mood Board

-So how do you do it remotely?
-If you’re using Pinterest, go to your profile and click “Boards”.
+For example, if you’re using Pinterest, go to your profile and click “Boards”.

 Now click on the pencil icon at the bottom right corner of the mood board you want to share.
 Scroll down to “Collaborators” and enter their email.
 You can also use their Pinterest user name if they have one.